An Exploration of Learnt Representations of W Jets: Experiments

-where in practice I will estimate these derivatives using finite difference approximations, taking quantities evaluated using VAEs trained at two nearby values of $\beta$ and calculating the explicit fractions. $D_1$, which can be thought of as representing the scaling of learnt information complexity with $\beta$, was originally motivated by the observation that informative directions typically have $\sigma_i \propto \beta$, and that $\text{KL} \simeq - \log(\sigma)$ for $\sigma \ll 1$. $D_2$ takes advantage of the notion of $\beta$ being a resolution on the reconstruction space.
-If individual informative directions in the latent space are imagined to map to orthogonal directions in the reconstruction space, and if the gaussian sampling in the latent space maps approximately to gaussian sampling in the corresponding reconstruction space directions with variance $\beta$, then the full reconstruction error can be obtained by adding in quadrature those associated with the individual orthogonal directions.
-This leads to $S^2 \simeq D \beta^2 + \mathrm{const}$, and the derivative extracts the dimension.
-Of course, none of these assumptions are guaranteed to apply to the learnt representations of the VAE, and so the agreement of these notions of dimensionality can be regarded as a diagnostic of how well behaved is the training data and the learnt representations.
-In Appendix~\ref{app:analeg} I describe a simple analytic example in which these formulae can be derived exactly. $D_2$ is related to the work of~\cite{rezende2018taming}, in which the derivative of $D_2$ is studied and spikes in this quantity are interpreted as indicating phase transitions.
+where in practice these derivatives are estimated using finite difference approximations using quantities evaluated using VAEs trained at nearby values of $\beta$.
+These quantities should be equal along the optimal frontier since $2 \beta^2 = -\partial R/\partial D$ \citep{alemi2018fixing}, and can be regarded as an analogue of a thermodynamic heat capacity \citep{alemi2018therml}. $D_2$ can be interpreted as a dimensionality by noting that if sampling in $D_2$ informative and orthogonal latent directions maps via the decoder to a stochastic sampling in $D_2$ orthogonal dimensions in the reconstruction space, then the full reconstruction error can be obtained by adding in quadrature those associated with the individual orthogonal directions.
+This leads to $D \simeq D_2 \beta^2 + \mathrm{const}$ (since $\beta$ is behaving as a gaussian noise parameter), and the derivative extracts the dimension.
+It is related to the work of~\citet{rezende2018taming}, in which $d D_2 / d \beta^2$ is studied and spikes in this quantity are interpreted as indicating phase transitions.
+The interpretation of $D_1$ as a dimensionality stems from the qualitative observation that informative latent space directions scale like $\sigma_i \propto \beta$ (Fig~\ref{fig:KLs}), while uninformative ones have $\sigma_i \simeq 1$.
+The posterior $p(z| x)$ occupies a Gaussian ball in the latent space with volume $\text{Vol} \sim \prod \sigma_i \sim \beta^{D_1}$, with $\KL \simeq \log (\prod \sigma_i)$.
+It can therefore be seen that $D_1$ plays the role of an exponent that relates a scale ($\beta$) to a quanitity which approximates a volume ($R = \left<\KL\right>$).
+In Appendix~\ref{app:analeg} I describe a simple analytic example in which these formulae for $D_{1,2}$ can be derived exactly.